MarSmOke/Diplom_2/README.md

+## API tests for Stellar Burgers

-Создание пользователя - test_create_user:
+Creating a user - test_create_user:
-- уникального пользователя;
-- пользователя, который уже зарегистрирован;
-- пользователя без одного из обязательных полей.
+- a unique user;
+- a user who is already registered;
+- a user without one of the required fields.

-Логин пользователя - test_login:
+User login - test_login:
-- логин под существующим пользователем,
-- логин с неверным логином и паролем.
+- login under an existing user,
+- login with incorrect login and password.

-Изменение данных пользователя - test_update_data:
+Changing user data - test_update_data:
-- с авторизацией,
+- with authorization,
-- без авторизации.
+- without authorization.

-Создание заказа - test_create_order:
+Creating an order - test_create_order:
-- с авторизацией,
+- with authorization,
-- без авторизации,
+- without authorization,
-- с ингредиентами,
+- with ingredients,
-- без ингредиентов,
+- no ingredients,
-- с неверным хешем ингредиентов.

-Получение заказов конкретного пользователя - test_get_order:
+- with an incorrect ingredient hash.

+Receiving orders from a specific user - test_get_order:
-- авторизованный пользователь,
+- authorized user,
-- неавторизованный пользователь.
+- unauthorized user.

-Запуск: python -m pytest tests \
+Run: python -m pytest tests\
-Чтение результатов запуска: allure serve allure_results
+Reading run results: allure serve allure_results